bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 To break this down, we're basically saying that our event space :math:`\mathcal{F}` can be broken down into logical "sub event spaces" :math:`\mathcal{F_t}` such that each one is a superset of the next one.
-This is precisely what we want where as we progress through time, we "gain" more "information" but never lose any.
-We can also use this idea of defining a sub-:math:`\sigma`-algebra to formally define conditional probabilities, although we won't cover it in this post (see [1] for a more detailed treatment).
+This is precisely what we want where as we progress through time, we gain more "information" but never lose any.
+We can also use this idea of defining a sub-:math:`\sigma`-algebra to formally define conditional probabilities, although we won't cover that in this post (see [1] for a more detailed treatment).

 Using the construct of a filtration, we can define:

-    A stochastic process :math:`X_t : T \times \Omega` that is **adapted to the filtration** :math:`(\mathcal{F_t})_{t\in T}` if the random variable :math:`X_t` is :math:`F_t`-measurable.
+    A stochastic process :math:`X_t : T \times \Omega` is **adapted to the filtration** :math:`(\mathcal{F_t})_{t\in T}` if the random variable :math:`X_t` is :math:`F_t`-measurable for all :math:`t`.

 This basically says that :math:`X_t` can only depend on "information" before or at time :math:`t`.
 The "information" available is encapsulated by the